fuatakgun/eufy_security/README.md

 # 1. Services #
 ## 1.1 Camera Services ##
-- start_rtsp / stop_rtsp (RTSP): **if your camera can stream over RTSP, please enable it over eufy app, this is more more reliable and less power consuming and you can use these services to start and stop stream.**.
-Attention: users had reported that using `stop_rtsp` is disabling RTSP functionality at all for the camera. https://github.com/fuatakgun/eufy_security/issues/53
+- start_rtsp_livestream / stop_rtsp_livestream (RTSP): **if your camera can stream over RTSP, please enable it over eufy app, this is more more reliable and less power consuming and you can use these services to start and stop stream.**.
+This service starts a new stream using RTSP.
+Currently, it is limited to one stream per home assistant. https://github.com/bropat/eufy-security-client/issues/63
-- start_livesteam / stop_livestream (P2P): if there is no support for RTSP, you can use P2P streaming, this should work for all camera types but much more power consuming for your HA instance.
+- start_livesteam / start_p2p_livestream / stop_livestream / stop_p2p_livestream (P2P): if there is no support for RTSP, you can use P2P streaming, this should work for all camera types but much more power consuming for your HA instance.
 - turn_on / turn_off: it first checks **if there is rtsp attribute in camera and if yes; it will use RTSP services,** if not, it will use P2P services.
+- enable_rtsp / disable_rtsp: to enable RTSP option in cameras, you can use this services, but I rather prefer you to enable it using the mobile app because enabling rtsp configuration also triggers a new stream to start which causes issues for integration.
 - enable / disable: enable and disable respective device

 ## 1.2 Station Services ##